GreetingsNeighbor/eth-query/README.md

 # eth-query

 etherjs and web3js example using quicknode and infura

 ## installation

 npm install

 You need to add an .env file containing:
-INFURA_PROJECTID=

 INFURA_ENDPOINT=
 QUICKNODE_PROVIDER=

 ### What does the example do

 gets balance from the ADDRESS provided
 the example does **not** check for pendingTransactions as getPendingTransactions failed using infura

 ### future addition

 After setting up geth, updating the blockchain, it might be interesting to see what it takes to get all transactions of an address.